Area(s) of Concentration

 - If you are planning to complete two areas of concentration or an interdisciplinary area, you must have two faculty mentors.

-- You should have a mentor by the end of your first semester in the program.
+- Students applying to CUNY BA don’t need to have a mentor when submitting the application.
+However, once accepted, students should have a mentor by the end of their first semester in the program.

 All courses for an area of concentration must: